Childhood Trauma And Gambling Addiction :

-It seems likely, then, that childhood trauma which remains unresolved is likely to elevate the risk of pathological gambling in individuals.
+It seems likely, then, that childhood trauma that remains unresolved is likely to elevate the risk of pathological gambling in individuals.
 When treating pathological gamblers, therefore, it is important to assess the degree of trauma the individual might have suffered and to consider appropriate psychological interventions which could be implemented to help the individual resolve the trauma.
-It is the psychological pain which underlies the compulsion to gamble which it is necessary to address.
+It is the psychological pain that underlies the compulsion to gamble which it is necessary to address.

 Abbott (1999) PROBLEM AND NON-PROBLEM GAMBLERS IN NEW ZEALAND: A REPORT ON PHASE TWO OF THE 1999 NATIONAL

 PREVALENCE SURVEY.
 Report Number Six of the New Zealand Gaming Survey

 Bergevin, Tanya & Gupta, Rina & Derevensky, Jeffrey & Kaufman, Felicia.
 (2006).
 Adolescent Gambling: Understanding the Role of Stress and Coping.
 Journal of gambling studies / co-sponsored by the National Council on Problem Gambling and Institute for the Study of Gambling and Commercial Gaming.
 22. 195-208.
 10.1007/s10899-006-9010-z.